KseniiaRyuma/HCM_to_EBS_integration/oic300b.md

 > - _P_NATIONAL_IDENTIFIER_ ( PersonNidDetails -> NationalIdentifierNumber )
 ![](images/500b/image041.png)

-- Ypur final mapping should look as it shown bellow.
+- Ypur final mapping should look as it shown below.
 ![](images/500b/image042.png)

 - Validate your mappings and Close the window.

 - We just finished a simple mapping that will allow EBS to synchronize an employee that had been created in HCM.

-- At that point your integration supposed to look like it shown bellow.
+- At that point, your integration is supposed to look like it shown below.
 ![](images/500b/image043.png)

 ## **300b.5: Activate the Integration**